ZODIAC CIPHERS

 The extensive coverage of the Tate–LaBianca murders at 10050 Cielo Drive, Benedict Canyon, Los Angeles may also have had a galvanising effect in the Zodiac Killer's switch to a more hands-on approach at Lake Berryessa on September 27th 1969.
 However, the Zodiac Killer would intimate his involvement in the Snoozy & Furlong many times by the close of 1971, yet would not reference the Manson murders once.
 This suggests that the driving force was predominantly the murders of Snoozy & Furlong in San Jose on August 3rd 1969.

 PictureSharon Tate.
-Click image for information on the Tate-LaBianca murders.
+Click image for more information.

 As with many Zodiac communications, they were often a response to recent newspaper articles detailing his exploits.
 So with this in mind I took a look at the Zodiac Killer's letter mailed from Fairfield on December 16th 1969, stating "This is the Zodiac speaking.
 I just want to tell you this state is in trouble.
 I will go for the government life.
 So don't forget me.
 I will kill more people than you can count.
 So look for more blood.". (corrected for errors).
-The following article was published in the Los Angeles Times on December 16th 1969, a matter of hours before the Fairfield letter was mailed with an afternoon postmark.
+The following article (edited for conciseness) was published in the Los Angeles Times on December 16th 1969, a matter of hours before the Fairfield letter was mailed with an afternoon postmark.
 Therefore, a strong possibility exists that this article featuring the Zodiac Killer could have influenced the language and tone of the Fairfield letter.
-The opening sentence of the Fairfield letter: "I just want to tell you this state is in trouble", can be seen to be synonymous with the newspaper article that headlines with "State Furnishes List of Murders Similar to 7 Slayings Here", as well as the opening paragraph of the article that adds "State officials have provided Los Angeles police with details of 30 unsolved murders".
-The Zodiac Killer would counter the list provided by state officials with a list of his own.
-At the foot of his Fairfield letter he would give us a list of locations and the number of police he promised to kill in each city (38 in total).
+The opening sentence of the Fairfield letter: "I just want to tell you this state is in trouble", can be seen to be synonymous with the newspaper article that headlines with "State Furnishes List of Murders Similar to 7 Slayings Here", as well as the opening paragraph of the article that adds "State officials have provided Los Angeles police with details of 30 unsolved murders", and the sub-headline of "All Murders Logged by State".

 Government Official means any officer, employee or other individual acting in an official capacity for a Governmental Authority or agency or instrumentality thereof (including any state-owned or controlled enterprise).
 This may explain the Zodiac Killer's use of the phrase "government life" in his letter.
 It appeared that the Fairfield letter was specifically responding to this newspaper article - both of which corresponded to one date.
 Susan Denise Atkins (21), one of six persons charged with the Tate-LaBiaca murders, provided information to police where they could find items of disposed bloody clothing related to the Cielo Drive attack, detailed in the article as "A station spokesman said the clothes, stained with what appeared to be blood and knotted in a bundle were turned over to police".
 I have highlighted these below in reference to the Zodiac Killer's statement of "look for more blood" in the Fairfield letter.
 The police were effectively dispatched to look for items of clothing stained with blood in the Tate-LaBianca slayings, to which Zodiac suggested there would be more blood in future for police to find.